subratpp/subratpp.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student in the School of Computer Science and Engineering at NTU, Singapore.
 My research focus is on the interpretability of RL policies, specifically making them trustworthy.
 Currently, I am studying the application of decision trees in RL.
-I am also interested in Computer Vision and Deep Learning.
 Additionally, I have a strong interest in Computer Vision and Deep Learning.
 Before joining NTU, I completed my master's degree at ISI Kolkata and my bachelor's degree at NIT Silchar.
 <!-- **Coming Soon!**: my first [blog](/posts/2023/05/blog-post-irl/) on Interpretability of RL policies.
 {: .notice} -->